how life changed (and will keep changing) after COVID-19

 Spotify has already announced it will give its staff the possibility to work from anywhere, assuming that “Work isn’t something you come to the office for, it’s something you do” and “giving people the freedom to choose where they work will boost effectiveness”.

 A counterexample comes from the U.S. venture capital industry.
 Recently, a VC described how his job changed in terms of a higher number of signed deals.
-The pandemic has caused VCs to meet startup founders via Zoom and the process has sped up, but according to them, this doesn’t allow to create a deeper relationship based on trust and shake-hands.
+The pandemic has caused VCs to meet startup founders via Zoom and the process has sped up, but according to them, this doesn’t allow to create a deeper relationship based on trust and shake hands.

 In fact, we have to be careful: working from home has led to a lack of human relations and contacts.
 That is why many managers try to engage their collaborators as much as possible through a – maybe exaggeratedly - high number of video calls.
 An IB Managing Director explained how important it is to get in touch and see each other during the week, joking about the fact she could have forgotten her analysts’ faces and not recognized them in the street.
 Nevertheless, we should be cautious with extended working hours.
 Workers often complain about the fact their bosses expect them to be available all day long, even late at night.

-Due to lockdowns, everyone has finally approached technology for a reason or another.
+Due to lockdowns, everyone has finally approached technology for one reason or another.
 From online classes and meetings to online banking and medical consults via webcam.
 Covid-19 has been a booster for digitalization.
 This will be extremely helpful from now on and will help us save a lot of time.
 More than ever before, we can break down physical distances and borders and be closest as never in the past.

 In these months, we have shifted our whole life online.
 Classes, courses, exams, social relations.
 We discovered resources like Coursera, Udemy, and so on, getting access to that prestigious school we always have dreamed about.
 But it’s not just that.
 We can do whatever we can imagine through our tech devices.